 Program Structure

 W.E.
-Cornell applications are open to all students at Cornell doing research at the graduate level and higher including women, female-identified, and non-binary people.
+Cornell is open to all students at Cornell doing research at the graduate level and higher including women, female-identified, and non-binary people.

 The program is comprised of two workshops: Workshop 1 in January and Workshop 2 in February.